 Courses for First-Year Students

-We require the following basic courses, taken in the first year and part of the second year: Civil Procedure I and II; Constitutional Law; Contracts I and II; Criminal Law; Criminal Procedure I; Evidence; Law and Ethics of Lawyering; Legal Research and Writing I, II, and III; Property I and II; and Torts.
-In these classes, our faculty members will encourage you to push yourself, and gain the knowledge you will need for your career.
+We require the following core courses, taken in the first year and part of the second year: Civil Procedure I and II; Constitutional Law; Contracts I and II; Criminal Law; Criminal Procedure I; Evidence; Law and Ethics of Lawyering; Legal Research and Writing I, II, and III; Property I and II; Responsible Lawyering I and II; and Torts.
+In these classes, our faculty members will curate your learning journey as you gain the knowledge and skills you need to succeed in law school and beyond.

 Academic Excellence Program